google-research/connectomics/README.md

 ## Projects using Connectomics

 1. [SOFIMA](https://www.github.com/google-research/sofima) - SOFIMA (Scalable Optical Flow-based Image Montaging and Alignment) is a tool for stitching, aligning and warping large 2d, 3d and 4d microscopy datasets.

+_This is not an officially supported Google product._